-We have all heard the expression that “Cash is King”, but the implications differ depending on the size and maturity of the organization.
-High growth organizations can be profitable and still run themselves into bankruptcy because the ill-timing of cash flow can create a crisis.
+We have all heard the expression “Cash is King”, but the implications differ depending on the size and maturity of the organization.
+High growth organizations can be profitable and still run themselves into bankruptcy because the ill-timing of cash flow creates a crisis.
 For larger enterprises with significant cash reserves, efficient cash management creates an operating and investment opportunity which translates directly to shareholder value.

-As corporations enter global markets the complexity of managing cash increases, as different sovereignties are governed by their distinct banking regulations, requiring organizations to maintain multiple banking relationships.
+As corporations enter global markets the complexity of managing cash increases, as different sovereign entities are governed by their distinct banking regulations, requiring organizations to maintain multiple banking relationships.
 Having cash in multiple bank accounts makes it more difficult to centralize visibility and forecast cash flow.
-Many organizations rely on their ERP system for such activity but getting information into the ERP can often be manual and error prone since financial administrative staff is often tasked with logging onto bank portals only to re-enter the information into the ERP system.
+Many organizations rely on their ERP system for such activity, but getting information into the ERP can often be a manual and error prone process since financial administrative staff is often tasked with logging onto bank portals only to re-enter the information into the ERP system.

 How to Improve Cash Flow without Major Technology Investments

 I often come across organizations that have invested in B2B/EDI integration to optimize procurement and/or to satisfy customer compliance programs.
 Yet this same infrastructure is not being leveraged to further optimize cash flow.
 A typical B2B/EDI integration project provisions the infrastructure needed to handle business transactions from a client or a supplier to the company’s ERP system.
 As a result, this infrastructure is often capable of supporting additional initiatives that directly focus on cash flow.
 Examples include: